 Research has shown that around 30% of casual contributions are documentation, typo fixes, or even translations.

 At the begining I promised to share some of the projects that helped me out when I made my first contribution.
-Well lucky you, if you are a first-time contributor – which everybody was at some point – here are some links that will get you started in the open source world:
+Well lucky you, if you are a first-time contributor – which everybody is at some point – here are some links that will get you started in the open source world:

-In the world of open-source software, issues get reported and fixed pretty quickly.
-So, if you want to take on an issue, be sure to try to work on it promptly.
+Quick hack for you In the world of open-source software, issues get reported and fixed pretty quickly.
+So, a good way to kick start is to take on an issue and be sure to try to work on it promptly.

 After you have found the project you want to contribute to, it's time to do a little vetting.
-Make sure it meets the following criteria to be sure it's a good candidate:
+Make sure it meets the following criteria so you know it'll be a good project to work on:

-If you see lots of recent activity, that's good – it means it has an active community maintaining it.
+If you see lots of recent activity that's a good sign – it means the community is active and so are the maintainers.

 - How long does it take for maintainers to respond?
 This will be determined by how often issues are closed and PRs merged.

 - Is there an active discussion on an issue?